weizhenFrank/DeepPhospho/README.md

      * MQ1.6 - msms.txt file from MaxQuant with version >= 1.6 (these two versions have different modified peptide format)
   4. -o is the output folder, here is not a path to output file because four files will be generated, including train and val datasets for both ion and RT models

-* If you have data from other sources, you can contact us to add the support of your data format
+* For data from other sources, we would like to support them from your generous share of an example data file

-* You can also generate datasets following these rules
+* And you can also create the training data file following these rules for ion intensity model

-* The dataset for ion model is a json file which will be loaded as a dict to use and modify easily
+  * The training file is in JSON format, with each precursor as major key, and fragment-intensity pair list as value for each precursor
   * Each key of the dict is a peptide precursor, which as the format like @HEDGHESMVP2TYR.4, * or @ at first position means Acetyl modified or not, and 1, 2, 3, 4 indicate M(ox), S(ph), T(ph), Y(ph) respectively
   * Each value is also a dict to store the fragment-intensity pairs
   * The fragments have format like b5+1-Noloss, b5+1-1,NH3, b5+1-1,H2O, b5+1-1,H3PO4 for 5th b ion with 1 charge state and has no loss, loss 1 NH3, loss 1 H2O, loss 1 H3PO4
   * And the intensity can be any values without normalization (like relative intensity with 100 as max value)

 ## <span id="pred_demo">Start  demo for prediction</span>